m-j-w/CpuId.jl/README.md

 [![CpuId](http://pkg.julialang.org/badges/CpuId_0.5.svg)](http://pkg.julialang.org/?pkg=CpuId)
 [![CpuId](http://pkg.julialang.org/badges/CpuId_0.6.svg)](http://pkg.julialang.org/?pkg=CpuId)

-Works on Julia 0.5 and 0.6, on Linux, Mac and Windows with Intel compatible CPUs.
+Works on Julia 0.5 and 0.6, on Linux, Mac and Windows with Intel CPUs;
+support for AMD CPUs is in preparation.
+Note: Julia-0.7 master currently segfaults due to an issue with the new inliner.

 ## Motivation